You have finished your book manuscript draft. Congratulations.

-Copy editing is a comprehensive process that concentrates on improving the overall clarity, readability, and accuracy of a piece of writing.
-It checks for and corrects grammar, spelling, punctuation, and syntax errors and improves the flow and structure of the writing.
+Copy editing is a comprehensive phase that concentrates on improving the overall clarity, readability, and accuracy of a text.

-Proofreading is a more focused function that catches any remaining errors in a piece of writing after copy editing.
+Proofreading is a more focused function that catches any remaining errors in a piece of writing after editing.
 Proofreaders check for typos, grammatical errors, and formatting inconsistencies.
-They also make sure that the layout of the text is correct and that all images and captions are accurate.

-For most self-publishing authors, bloggers, and content writers, the cost of professional copy editing and proofreading is not always affordable.
+For most self-publishing authors, bloggers, and content writers, the cost of a professional service for copy editing and proofreading is not always affordable.

 If you have friends or family who can help you with these stages, it is a big bonus.